Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Experiments

 \section{Experiments}

-We assess the spatiotemporal versality of \ours, following \Cref{sec:tasks}.
+We assess the spatiotemporal versatility of \ours, following \Cref{sec:tasks}.
 We introduce our experimental setting (\Cref{sec:exp_setting}), which includes a variety of challenging PDE datasets, state-of-the-art baselines and forecasting tasks.
 Then, we present and comment the experimental results (\Cref{sec:results}).